drmargarido/SimpleCMS/README.md

 Simple CMS is for you if:
 * You do not want to make everything from scratch
 * Are tired of the cms that will always force you some templates that do not allow you to customize everything as you want
-* Want something more secure than the big CMS
 * Know well HTML/CSS/JS

 ## Milestones: